| FOUNDERS

 spirit of each was somewhat different from the other, they all had this in common:

 they tried to give pictures of life mostly in terms of psychological portraits.
+The

 theatre as Nemirovitch-Dantchenko conceived it did not necessarily distinguish